panzerdp/dmitripavlutin.com/content/posts/144-return-await-promise/index.md

 [Try the demo.](https://codesandbox.io/s/without-await-rejected-477nr)

-This time, however, `catch(error) { ... }` doesn't catch the rejected promise because of the missing `await`.
+This time, however, `catch(error) { ... }` doesn't catch the rejected promise.

+Now you can easily see the main difference between using `return await promise` and `return promise`:

+> When being wrapped into `try { ... }`, only for the expression `return await promise` the nearby `catch(error) { ... }` would be able to catch the rejected `promise`.

 ## 3. Conclusion

+In most of the situations, especially if the promises successfully resolve, there isn't a big difference between using `return await promise` and `return promise`.

-If you want to catch the rejection of the asynchronous operation result you're returning from an asynchronous function, then you should defintely use `return await promise` expression, by adding deliberately the `await`.
+However, if you want to catch the rejected promise you're returning from an asynchronous function, then you should defintely use `return await promise` expression, by adding deliberately the `await`.

-`catch(error) {...}` statement catches only *awaited* rejected promises.
+`catch(error) {...}` statement catches only *awaited* rejected promises in `try {...}` statement.